christophebe/simple-proxies/README.md

 ## Need a proxy list management in your js code ?

-This package provides a simple API for using HTTP proxies in JS code.
+This package provides a simple API for using HTTP proxies in NodeJS application.
 For example, when you make many HTTP requests (specially in the SEO world ;-)), you need to make them through a group of proxies.
 The goal of this package is to simplify your code for managing a list of proxies.